Cov-ComSec/Cov-ComSec.github.io/content/posts/12days_xmas_ctf.md

 - 3rd Place – 1 month HTB premium subscription courtesy of HTB.
 - Best Write-up - Udemy course on Linux Privilege Escalation for OSCP & Beyond!
 And Windows Privilege Escalation for OSCP & Beyond!
 Courtesy of Tib3rius

-Note, for the best writeup award you do not have to complete all challenges - it will be judged by all the ctf creators and must be emailed in one pdf or md file to Comsec@live.coventry.ac.uk at the end of the event.
-We will be judging on repeatability and explanation.
+Note, for the best write-up award you do not have to complete all challenges - it will be judged by all the CTF creators and must be emailed in one pdf or md file to comsec@live.coventry.ac.uk at the end of the event.
+We will be judging on repeatability and clarity of explanation.
 If you get stuck on a challenge - don't get disheartened, it will not prevent you from doing the next day's challenge.
 If you get stuck on a level drop us an email or message and we may give you a hint (depending on how merry we are feeling).
 Finally, the Comsec committee and three kings **would like to thank the lecturers (Dan and James), Babzsichu and sleepunderflow as without them this CTF would have been impossible.
 A special mention also goes to our sponsors: Crowdstrike, HTB, Institute of Code and Tib3rius.**
 Hope you have a great Christmas,